 Yucatan grilled chicken.
 A little bit of sunshine next time you grill.
 Big, bold, bright tastes.
 Citrus.
 Achiote.
 Chili.
 Mustard.
 Garlic.
 What’s not to love?
 It’s dead easy as well.
 Just combine all the ingredients in the blender.
 Marinate the chicken.
 Grill.
 Smile.

 This is the stuff of roadside Mom and Pop grills in Southern California.
 El Pollo this or El Pollo that.
 If you’ve been, you know what I’m talking about.
 If you haven’t – just make this.
 It’ll be like you were there.
+It is absolutely addictive stuff.
+Even when it’s bad, it’s pretty good.
+And when it’s good, it’s awesome.

 This is skin-on chicken.
 Plan for an indirect fire.
 You don’t want to be fighting major flare-ups.
 Finish it direct to get a bit of char.
 Charcoal is true to the Mom and Pop grills.
 Gas will do – just won’t have the depth of flavour.
 Maybe plan for some wood chips if you’re cooking with gas.